vuelidate/vuelidate/packages/docs/src/api/state.md

 * **Type:** `any`
 * **Details:**

   A reference to the original validated model.
 Reading this value will always give you exactly the same value as if you referenced the model directly.
-That means `this.$v.value.$model` is equivalent to `this.value` when read.
+That means `this.v$.value.$model` is equivalent to `this.value` when read.
 Writing to that value will update the model and invoke `$touch` method automatically.
 This is very useful to use as `v-model` payload, providing a way of automatically marking given field as `$dirty` on first touch.
 Pairs well with `.lazy` modifier.

 ## $error